How to Change Border Color in Excel (3 Suitable Ways)

 We will show how to change the color of the cells in the below section.

-1. Utilize Format Cells Option to Change Border Color
+1. Using the Format Cells Option to Change Border Color in Excel

 In this method, we will use the keyboard shortcut to change the border color of desired cells.